Which Of The Following Is Not True Of Credit Cards

 Myth 8: Late Payments Only Affect Your Credit Score

 While late payments significantly damage your credit score, it's NOT true that they are the only consequence.
 Late payments often incur late fees, which add to your outstanding balance, increasing the total cost of borrowing.
 Repeated late payments can lead to your credit card account being closed, hindering your ability to obtain credit in the future.
-Furthermore, consistent late payments might also affect your relationship with the credit card company.
+Adding to this, consistent late payments might also affect your relationship with the credit card company.

 Myth 9: All Credit Cards are the Same